 - Clogged engine air filter

-- Mass airflow sensor harness is shorted or damaged
+- The mass airflow sensor harness is shorted or damaged

 - Poor ground connection